lzim/teampsd/ees_workgroup/master_brochures/session_09_ees_brochure.md

 ## Objectives:

 1. Describe the systems story your team believes will cause the outcomes you expect to observe in your experiment.

-2. Test your dynamic hypothesis about your team's clinical priority
+2. Test your dynamic hypothesis about your team's clinical priority.

-3. Apply systems thinking to describe your team's findings, insights ad conclusions from your experiment.
+3. Apply systems thinking to describe your team's findings, insights and conclusions from your experiment.

 ## Pre-Test: No